Deed3Labs/Posts/REIT.md

 * The GP remains aligned through “skin in the game” and performance-based compensation.
 * Blockchain brings transparency, faster execution, and simplified ownership tracking.

-> **It’s still real estate.
+> **It’s still Real Estate.
 It’s still a REIT.
-It’s just smarter, faster, and built on real value**
+It’s just faster, smarter, and built on real value**

 ---